 Never-Too-Early 2018 Quarterback Rankings

 The rankings are based on PPR scoring systems.
 I’ve included 2017 points per game and two-year points per game (where applicable).
-I’ve also included the difference (DIFF) between my rank and the player’s current average draft position (ADP) of 12-team PPR drafts at Fantasy Football Calculator.
+I’ve also included the difference (DIFF) between my rank and the player’s current average draft position (ADP) in DRAFT 12-team best ball PPR drafts.
 A positive number means that I'm relatively high on the player while a negative number means -- you guessed it -- that I'm relatively low on the player.

 Below the rankings you'll find some discussion about a few players that jump out as particularly good or bad values heading into the spring.